Raspberry Pi Setup¶

 Add as Workspace folder

-We will start with updating all standard packages by running:
+We will start with updating the already installed software by running:

 When you are asked if you want to continue, confirm with Y+Enter.